TopCape/PersonaFlowReader/README.md

 Most of the file is still unknown (to me), so it is copied from the base file and edited to fit new code that a user may have written.

+If you want to make translations that involve letters with accents (áãâä), you must follow the instructions of the README inside the textures folder.

 ## How to use